Home / Resume / Healthcare / Nursing Resume

 New Graduate RN

-"BSN-prepared registered nurse with 720 clinical hours across medical-surgical, pediatric, and labor/delivery rotations.
-Provided care for up to 4 patients per shift during senior practicum on a 36-bed telemetry unit.
-BLS and ACLS certified with proficiency in Epic and evidence-based practice."
+"BSN-prepared registered nurse who passed the NCLEX-RN on the first attempt, with 720 clinical hours across medical-surgical, pediatric, and labor/delivery rotations.
+Performed patient assessment and triage, medication administration, and IV therapy for up to 4 patients per shift during senior practicum on a 36-bed telemetry unit.
+BLS and ACLS certified with proficiency in Epic."

-Why it works: Clinical hours quantified, multiple rotation settings, patient ratio, and EHR proficiency.
+Why it works: NCLEX-RN passage, clinical hours quantified, role-specific skills, patient ratio, and EHR proficiency.

 Med-Surg RN (3-5 Years)

-"Registered Nurse with 4 years of experience on a 32-bed medical-surgical unit at a community hospital.
-Manage 5 to 6 patients per shift including post-operative, cardiac, and diabetic populations.
+"Registered Nurse with 4 years of experience and an active RN license on a 32-bed medical-surgical unit at a community hospital.
+Manage telemetry and cardiac monitoring, medication administration, and discharge planning for 5 to 6 patients per shift including post-operative, cardiac, and diabetic populations.
 Achieved 97% patient satisfaction on HCAHPS and serve as charge nurse 3 shifts per week."

-Why it works: Patient ratio, unit size, population types, satisfaction score, and leadership role.
+Why it works: Active RN license, patient ratio, unit size, population types, satisfaction score, and leadership role.

 ICU / Critical Care RN

-"CCRN-certified ICU nurse with 7 years of critical care experience at a Level I trauma center.
-Manage ventilators, vasopressors, CRRT, and hemodynamic monitoring for 5 to 6 ICU patients per shift.
+"CCRN-certified ICU registered nurse with 7 years of critical care experience at a Level I trauma center.
+Manage ventilators, vasopressors, CRRT, IV therapy, and hemodynamic monitoring for 5 to 6 ICU patients per shift.
 Reduced CLABSI rates by 40% as unit infection prevention champion and precept 4 new graduate nurses annually."

 Why it works: Specialty certification, high-acuity procedures, quality improvement metric, and precepting responsibilities.